What to know about buying a house in Missouri

 Missouri home buyer overview

-For house hunters, the good news is that average home prices are significantly lower in Missouri than in most other states.
-This could make Missouri’s real estate market especially attractive to those who are buying their first home.
+The good news for home buyers is that average home prices in Missouri are significantly lower than in most other states.
+This could make Missouri’s real estate market especially appealing to first-time home buyers.

 Maximum MO Home Buyer Grant3 | Up to 4% of the purchase price as a forgivable second mortgage with no monthly payments.
 Statewide from MHDC |